tomcritchlow/tomcritchlow.github.io/_posts/2017-09-29-how-to-measure-good-content.md

 And...
 I don't have a good framework to turn to that helps a team to keep on track?
 Do you have one?

+# Defining an audience and understanding their needs is also good...

+I've seen several examples of teams that tried to define an editorial mission without properly defining an audience.
+And every time they came up short.
+Also from my state of content presentation, I love this [quote (actually a twitter thread) from Kyle Monson](https://twitter.com/kmonson/status/710129384494071808):

+> Whether your employer is a publisher, a brand, or an agency.
+If you’re making garbage, help them do better.
+The good ones will listen to you and incorporate your expertise.
+In my experience, most of them really do want to do it right.

+> And believe it or not, super engaged communities often want to hear from the brands who serve them.
+And super engaged brands want to provide communities with things other than just “content”.

+> So if you find yourself writing pablum, narrow the audience to a core group of smart people who care about what the brand has to say.
+And then convince the brand to say something meaningful to that small, smart audience.
+Godspeed.

 # Perhaps interestingness as a measure can guide us?

 When I put out a call on Twitter my friend Toby Shorin linked me to this Ribbonfarm piece [books are fake](https://www.ribbonfarm.com/2017/06/01/why-books-are-fake/) and this quote in particular: